Protecting Language Generation Models via Invisible Watermarking: Ablation Study

 \subsection{Watermark detection with different architectures}

 \method is designed to be independent of the model architectures, in other words, it can effectively protect against model extraction attacks regardless of the architectures of the extracted model.
 To demonstrate this, we conduct experiments using different model architectures for the extracted models.
 We report the results in Table \ref{table:diff_model}.
 Adversaries are often unaware of the architecture of remote APIs, but recent studies have shown that model extraction attacks can still be successful when there is a mismatch between the architecture of the victim model and that of the extracted model (e.g., \cite{Wallace2020ImitationAA, He2021model}).
 Consequently, to test in this setting, we impose different architectures for the adversary models in the experiments.
 We use Transformer models with varying numbers of encoder and decoder layers, as well as a ConvS2S \cite{Gehring2017ConvolutionalST} model as the adversaries.
+Additionally, considering real-world scenarios where adversaries may start with pre-trained models to distill the victim model, we also include pre-trained models such as BART \cite{Lewis2019BARTDS} and mBART \cite{Liu2020MultilingualDP} as adversaries.
+The adversaries are trained/fine-tuned based on the

-Experiment results are summarized in Table \ref{table:diff_model}.
-Transformer models with either 6 encoder-decoder layers or 4 encoder-decoder layers have perfect detection for both datasets; the 2 encoder-decoder Transformer model and the ConvS2S model show worse detection performance.
+The experiment results, summarized in Table \ref{table:diff_model}, indicate that (m)BART and Transformer models with either 6 encoder-decoder layers or 4 encoder-decoder layers achieve perfect detection performance for both datasets; the 2 encoder-decoder Transformer model and the ConvS2S model show worse detection performance.
 We conjecture that this is due to the fact that the latter models have fewer parameters, which makes it difficult for them to learn the hidden signal in the output of the victim model.
 Overall, the results suggest that our approach can effectively protect against model extraction attacks, regardless of the architecture of the extracted model.